ansible/ansible/docs/docsite/rst/playbooks_intro.rst

 Possible values for order are:

 inventory:
-    The default, the order is 'as provided' by the inventory
+    The default.
+The order is 'as provided' by the inventory
 reverse_inventory:
     As the name implies, this reverses the order 'as provided' by the inventory
 sorted:
-    Hosts are albhabetically sorted by name
+    Hosts are alphabetically sorted by name
 reverse_sorted:
-    Reverse alphabetic ordered
+    Hosts are sorted by name in reverse alphabetical order
 shuffle:
     Hosts are randomly ordered each run